 Einstein's theory of General Relativity that predicts the white dwarf stars will lose their orbital energy

 by generating gravity waves.
 In fact, J0806 could be one of the brightest sources of gravitational waves

 in our galaxy, directly detectable by future space-based gravity wave instruments.

-Worm hole: A theoretical "tunnel" linking distant locations of spacetime through which time and space travel between hypothetical parallel universes would be possible.
-The theoretical tunnel or throat would resemble an umbilical-like connection with at least two mouths on either side of the parallel universes.
-Prof. Amos Ori, Technion University, Haifa, Israel, has been proposing such a hypothetical mathematical topology with valid solutions within the framework of general relativity since at least 2005 with his submissions to Physical Review journal.
+Worm Hole: A theoretical "tunnel" linking distant locations of spacetime through which time and space travel between hypothetical parallel universes would be possible.
+The theoretical tunnel or throat would resemble an umbilical - like connection with at least two mouths on either side of the parallel universes.
+Prof. Amos Ori, Technion University, Haifa, Israel, has been proposing such a hypothetical mathematical topology with valid solutions within the framework of general relativity since at least 2005 with his sundry submissions to Physical Review journal.

 [ Mail this page to a friend ]

 The best browser for this site is Firefox for our Windows friends and Safari or Firefox for Mac folks